sst/guide/_chapters/using-aws-cdk-with-serverless-framework.md

 Let's look at what we are defining in your `serverless.yml` in a little more detail.

 1. We first create a custom variable called `stage`.
 You might be wondering why we need a custom variable for this when we already have `stage: dev` in the `provider:` block.
 This is because we want to set the current stage of our project based on what is set through the `serverless deploy --stage $STAGE` command.
 And if a stage is not set when we deploy, we want to fallback to the one we have set in the provider block.
-So `${opt:stage, self:provider.stage}`, is telling Serverless to first look for the `opt:stage` (the one passed in through the command line), and then fallback to `self:provider.stage` (the one in the provider block).
+So `${opt:stage, self:provider.stage}`, is telling Serverless Framework to first look for the `opt:stage` (the one passed in through the command line), and then fallback to `self:provider.stage` (the one in the provider block).

 2. Next, we set the name of our SST app as a custom variable.
 This includes the name of the stage as well — `${self:custom.stage}-notes-infra`.
-It's configured such that it references the SST app for the stage the current Serverless app is deployed to.
+It's configured such that it references the SST app for the stage the current serverless app is deployed to.
 So if you deploy your API app to `dev`, it'll reference the dev version of the SST notes app.

 These two simple steps allow us to (loosely) link our Serverless Framework and CDK app using SST.